-- 2. Select a filename to view the contents.

-- 3. Click the X next to a filename to delete the file or directory.
+- 2. Select a filename to view the contents. - 3.
+Click the X next to a filename to delete the file or directory.
 You can only delete a directory if it is empty.

-- 4. Enter or modify the following settings:

 Note: Changes apply to the current directory view.
 To make changes within other folders, select the folder or directory and then enter the parameters in the settings listed below.